Robinson's Branch Reservoir

 The Robinson's Branch Reservoir is a decommissioned water reservoir in Clark, New Jersey.
 It is the largest body of water in Union County.

-Other names for the reservoir include the "Clark Reservoir" and the "Middlesex Reservoir," after its former owner, the Middlesex Water Company.
+Other names for the reservoir include the Clark Reservoir and the Middlesex Reservoir, after its former owner, the Middlesex Water Company.

-The reservoir sits along the Robinson's Branch of the Rahway River.
+The reservoir sits along the Robinsons Branch of the Rahway River.
 Clark residents have sunbathed, fished and bird-watched along the edges of the Robinson's Branch Reservoir since its inception.
 The County of Union is currently rehabilitating the area for recreational enjoyment, and has created a flyover aerial video of the site for the public.

 Location and features

 The Robinson's Branch Reservoir area of habitat, formerly owned by Middlesex Water, is roughly 150 acres (older reports give 136 acres), of which 94 acres consist of surface waters.
 In the mid-1990s, the reservoir had the capacity to serve 232 e6gal daily and features a tributary drainage area of approximately 25 sqmi.

 The shoreline of the reservoir creates a roughly four-mile loop through Clark Township.

 The reservoir has been called a "rare habitat type" by the New Jersey Audubon Society and the Arthur Kill Watershed Association.